Only Crumbs Remain

 blackcurrant and liquorice spider cupcakes.

 This fun cupcake recipe is perfect for Halloween parties.
-Using the scary spider as the inspiration, these blackcurrant and liquorice spider cupcakes are topped with a cute homemade spider with liquorice legs atop of a delicious blackcurrant cupcake.
+Using the scary spider as the inspiration, these spooky spider cupcakes are topped with a cute homemade spider with liquorice legs atop of a delicious cupcake flavoured with blackcurrant jam.

 3 blackcurrant and liquorice spider cupcakes.